realcaesar/skicoinBeta/README.md

 **Important**: We do not accept translation changes as GitHub pull requests because the next pull from Transifex would automatically overwrite them again.

+*-because of 1/10th of all winter athletes in the world would have one coin [https://snowsports.org/report-on-global-ski-snowboard-participation-released/]